West Hythe: Botolph's Bridge

 Botolph's Bridge is a small hamlet, consisting of a few family homes and a public house named "Botolph's Bridge Inn" (formerly "The Botolph's Bridge").
 The hamlet is associated with West Hythe, with which it shares community activity and history.
 Its name is derived from the Saxon monk and evangelist St Botolph.
 A railway station formerly served the community on the Romney, Hythe and Dymchurch Railway, half a mile to the south; the railway still operates, but Botolph's Bridge Halt railway station closed in 1939.

 Botolph's connection with the community is unclear, and the name may be derived from the saint's patronage of farming.
 It is also possible that the saint visited the area during one of his known preaching trips from his native East Anglia to the South Saxon people.
 A chapel dedicated to St Botolph formerly stood on Folkestone's East Cliff, 7 miles to the east, and a group of three churches dedicated to St Botolph are located in West Sussex, 70 miles to the west.

 According to local legend, the name Botolph's Bridge is derived from the time of the Danish invasions of eastern England, or shortly thereafter, when Botolph's body was exhumed and carried to an unknown location by monks of Ikenhoe.
 The legend reports that the body was brought to West Hythe and there guided by a mysterious light from above to the only safe crossing of a deep drainage dyke, at the place now known as Botolph's Bridge.
 The legend is represented artistically on the pub sign of the Botolph's Bridge Inn.

+History

+In 1881 the parish had a population of 138.
+On 24 March 1888 the parish was abolished and merged with St Leonard's, Hythe and Burmarsh.